-The District did not offer an Independent Study program; therefore, we did not perform any testing of Independent Study.
+The District did not offer an Independent Study program in the current year; therefore, we did not perform any testing of Independent Study.

-The District did not offer a Continuation Education program; therefore, we did not perform any testing of Continuation Education.
+The District did not offer a Continuation Education program in the current year; therefore, we did not perform any testing of Continuation Education.

-The District did not offer an Early Retirement Incentive Program; therefore, we did not perform any procedures related to this program.
+The District did not offer an Early Retirement Incentive Program in the current year; therefore, we did not perform any procedures related to this program.

-The District did not offer a Juvenile Court Schools; therefore, we did not perform any procedures related to Juvenile Court Schools.
+The District did not offer Juvenile Court Schools in the current year; therefore, we did not perform any procedures related to Juvenile Court Schools.

-The District did not offer a Middle or Early College High Schools; therefore, we did not perform any testing of Middle or Early College High Schools.
+The District did not offer a Middle or Early College High Schools program in the current year; therefore, we did not perform any testing of Middle or Early College High Schools.

-The District did not operate an Apprenticeship: Related and Supplemental Instruction Program; therefore, we did not perform any procedures related to the Apprenticeship: Related and Supplemental Instruction Program.
+The District did not operate an Apprenticeship: Related and Supplemental Instruction Program in the current year; therefore, we did not perform any procedures related to the Apprenticeship: Related and Supplemental Instruction Program.

-The District did not elect to operate as a District of Choice; therefore, we did not perform any procedures related to District of Choice.
+The District did not elect to operate as a District of Choice in the current year; therefore, we did not perform any procedures related to District of Choice.